ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 Much more information about Bindle can be found at our GitHub site https://github.com/CloudBindle/Bindle.
 In particular take a look at the README.md.
-Please to that repository for up-to-date instructions on deploying Bindle.
+Please go to that repository for up-to-date instructions on deploying Bindle.

 At this point you should have a launcher with Bindle and associated tools installed.
 This is now the machine from which you can create one or more